 For the foreseeable future, these remain the only real money casino gaming options in the Lone Star State.
 Social gaming will continue to grow, but other online wagering options in Texas (as well as commercial casinos) remain prohibited.

-While many states have legalized online gambling and sports wagering following the Supreme Court’s 2018 decision to let individual states allow legal sports betting, Texas has shown no indication it intends to follow suit any time soon.
+While many states have legalized online gambling following the Supreme Court’s 2018 decision to let individual states allow legal sports betting, Texas has shown no indication it intends to follow suit any time soon.

-A 2019 sports betting proposal from Democratic state Rep. Eddie Lucio III went nowhere in Texas’ GOP-controlled legislature.
+A 2019 online sports betting Texas proposal from Democratic state Rep. Eddie Lucio III went nowhere in Texas’ GOP-controlled legislature.
 This continues a pattern of dead-end legal gambling bills in the state.

 If and when Texas ever does move to legalize online gambling sites, it will still be months to sort out regulations and determine approved operators and partners.
 Legal online gambling in Texas is still a long way down the road.